nurpax/petmate/docs/index.md

 ## Using Petmate to edit Dir Art

-Petmate 0.7.0 has experimental support for editing directory art in C64 .d64 disk image files.
+Petmate 0.7.0 adds experimental support for editing directory art in C64 .d64 disk image files.

 The process of making directory art with Petmate is as follows:

 1. Create a 16xN screen in Petmate.
 (Or alternatively, load in a .d64 that already contains several directory entries.)
 2. Export the 16xN screen as a .json file.
 3. Use [c1541js](https://www.npmjs.com/package/c1541) to patch your art into a .d64 file.
+The .d64 file must contain an appropriate amount of directory entries, you can use f.ex.
+VICE's `c1541` tool to author such .d64 files.

 A command line example for step #3: